OpenTermsArchive/contrib-versions/AmazonKindleAndroid/Legal Information.md

-Kindle for Android Legal Notices

-A. INTELLECTUAL PROPERTY NOTICES
+Kindle for Android Legal Notices A. INTELLECTUAL PROPERTY NOTICES

 1\.
 Patent Notices

 The Kindle for Android application and/or methods used in association with the Kindle device may be covered by one or more patents or pending patent applications owned or controlled by Amazon.com, Inc. or its affiliates.

 2\.
 Trademark Notices

 Amazon, the Amazon logo, Kindle, the Amazon Kindle logo, and Whispersync are trademarks of Amazon.com, Inc. or its affiliates.

 3\.
 Copyright Notices

 Kindle App software © 2010-2012 Amazon.com, Inc. or its affiliates.
 All rights reserved.

 4\.
 Other Notices

 All other brands, product names, company names, trademarks, and service marks are the properties of their respective owners.

-B. INFORMATION FOR THOSE WITH COPYRIGHT CONCERNS

 Amazon.com, Inc. and its affiliates ("Amazon") respect the intellectual property of others.
 If you believe that your work has been copied in a way that constitutes copyright infringement, please provide Amazon's copyright agent the written information specified below.
 Please note that this procedure is exclusively for notifying Amazon that your copyrighted material has been infringed:

 *   An electronic or physical signature of the person authorized to act on behalf of the owner of the copyright interest
 *   A description of the copyrighted work that you claim has been infringed upon
 *   A description of where the material that you claim is infringing is located
 *   Your address, telephone number, and e-mail address
 *   A statement by you that you have a good-faith belief that the disputed use is not authorized by the copyright owner, its agent, or the law and
 *   A statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner's behalf.

 Amazon's Copyright Agent for notice of claims of copyright infringement can be reached as follows: Copyright Agent Amazon Legal Department P.O.
 Box 81226 Seattle, WA 98108 phone: (206) 266-4064 fax: (206) 266-7010 e-mail: copyright@amazon.comCourier address: Copyright Agent Amazon Legal Department 410 Terry Avenue North Seattle, WA 98109-5210 USA

-C. NOTICES FOR THIRD PARTY SOFTWARE INCLUDED WITH THE APPLICATION

 1\.
 Notices for the Free Type Project.Portions of this software are copyright © 2005-2010 The Free Type Project (www.freetype.org).
 All rights reserved.